 Long-tailed Skua (Jaeger) (Stercorarius longicaudus).
-We say many times here and elsewhere.
-We also saw Arctic Skua (Parasitic) (Stercorarius parasiticus) here and in a variety of other habitats.
+We saw this bird many times here and elsewhere.
+We also saw Arctic Skua (Parasitic) (Stercorarius parasiticus) here.

 Long-tailed Duck (Clangula hyemalis).

 We saw many Long-tailed Ducks, often in larger numbers, and I was hoping to hear them as described by Barry Lopez in his book Arctic Dreams*.
 He wrote: " ... the haunting sound of oldsquaw in the ice, ahaalik, ahaalik ... " (page 404).
 I remember reading this and going immediately to Merlin to see if this sound was in that app.
 It was, and accurately described by Barry Lopez.
-We discussed the duck's pejorative name oldsquaw and I was able to offer the eskimo origins for this name that I learned when reading Arctic Dreams.
+In the van we briefly mentioned the duck's pejorative nickname oldsquaw and I offered the Eskimo origins for this name that I had learned when reading Arctic Dreams.
+However, I did also find on-line a Chicago Ornithological Society column titled Dan's Feathursday Feature: Oldsquaw? which offers a good and thorough, but different, explanation of the origin of oldsquaw, blaming it instead on white people rather than Arctic native people.
+I don't know which is correct, but I do know that Barry Lopez's book was meticulously researched.
+Arctic Dreams was also published at a time, 1986, when political correctness was just beginning to make its cultural appearance.
+I highly recommend Arctic Dreams for the beauty of Lopez's (now deceased) writing, and for his description of how the Arctic really looked and was before climate change was being widely discussed and acknowledged; that is, there was still ice and all of the life that the ice once supported.

 Eurasian Teal (Anas crecca)